 This is quoted from a very useful reply to an email I sent Martin about a Custom Pro that I bought, #VA027XX, on ebay, and the seller also “sold” me a huge cock and bull story about his uncle buying it in Nashville in 1992.
 It’s a great guitar, one of the finest I’ve ever played, but a “transitional model”.
-It may help others in determining origins of their guitars.
+It may help others in determining origins, (and hence value) of their guitars.
+Real ones go for at at least 5 times as much as the Samick made ones.
 Quote below:

 This guitar is what we call a ‘transitional guitar’.
 One of my necks but the body is most likely made by Samick.
 The Neck is a Standard Pro.
 The nomenclature at the end of the neck is production ‘jibberish’ code but the BM-E is of course Birdseye maple / ebony.